If you are documenting computer procedures, you probably

 environment (note the capital letter).

-However, as I mentioned above, for a much more powerful
+However, as mentioned above, the much more powerful

-program according to the language used.
-It can also
+keywords of a program according to the language used, and

 definitions for new languages.
 The penalty is a slightly